brucezztong/ZZTong-Prefabs/README.txt

 Added Car_Wash_01, Trailer_01, and Trailer_Park_02.
 Added four rural Tiles.
 Added Political_Party_HQ_01.
 Added some custom blocks and loot lists: 100% XML.
+Converted Warehouse_01 to use custom crate blocks.
+Renamed "Shamway HQ" to "Beatrice Foods" in zztong_TFP_Skyscraper_02" and converted the POI to use custom crate blocks.
 The Apartment_02 landlord has finally painted the place.
 Yeeesh!
 Fixed a bug in Ranch_01 part list.
 Fixed a bug in Farm_08.
 Fixed three Storm Cellar Parts that had some weird layer of stone inserted in them.